The Essence of Technology and Art#

 This world is not there for me as mere world of facts and affairs, but, with the same immediacy as a world of values, a world of goods, a practical world.
 Without further effort on my part I find the things before me furnished not only with the qualities that benefit their positive nature, but with value-characters such as beautiful or ugly, agreeable or disagreeable, pleasant or unpleasant, and so forth.
 Things in their immediacy stand there as objects to be used, the “table” with its “books”, the “glass to drink from”, the “vase”, the “piano” and so forth […] The same considerations apply of course just as well to the men and beasts in my surroundings as to “mere things”.
 They are my “friends” or my “foes”, my “servants” or “superiors”, “strangers” or “relatives” and so forth. – Edmund Husserl

 When you drive a car proficiently, you develop a sense of the vehicle’s size and whether it can fit through a gap.
 Similarly, wearing nail extensions frequently can cause you to forget about them, even though they change how you interact with objects.
 Part of the allure of technology is found in the diverse opportunities it provides for unique forms of embodiment.
-Philosopher Bruno Latour posits that when technology becomes sufficiently transparent, it becomes an intrinsic part of our self-perception and our experience of the world, thereby giving rise to a new, compound entity.
+Sociologist and Philosopher Bruno Latour posits that when technology becomes sufficiently transparent, it becomes an intrinsic part of our self-perception and our experience of the world, thereby giving rise to a new, compound entity [Lat92].
+According to Latour, technological artifacts can act as social agents and if they become routine or transparent, they “disappear” from our conscious perception but remain deeply entangled in our actions and identities.
 Evidence from cognitive science supporting this viewpoint is substantial.
 Our enjoyment of driving stems from the fact that we transform into “the driver”, a being with speed and power surpassing any land creature.
 Likewise, our delight in operating digital devices arises from the sensation of becoming a being that can converse with someone on the opposite side of the globe at a speed comparable to a lightning strike.
 Similarly, a person wielding a hammer essentially evolves into a new being, equipped with its own unique way of perceiving the world.
 This newly formed being, as a result of the technology’s influence, experiences the world from a distinct perspective and possesses an individualized subjectivity.

 Given that technology represents a mode of understanding the world, and acknowledging that our understanding of the world is not entirely self-determined, this perspective seems to envelop us; it is greater than us as individuals.
 Heidegger sees the highest danger of technology as its potential to erode our ability to interpret reality profoundly.
 The moment we start viewing ourselves as manipulable raw materials, we cease to see ourselves as the ultimate source from which fresh interpretations of the world can spring.
 Furthermore, technology can trap us in a specific worldview because as soon as we attempt to devise a new way of interpreting the world, we find ourselves trying to exert power over our inherent will to power.
 In essence, we attempt to control our very propensity for control.
 Every effort to overcome this will to power only serves to reinforce it.
 Consequently, every attempt to break free from this technological mindset only propels us back into it.